Affiliate links on Android Authority may earn us a commission. Learn more.

-The Google Nest Mini is the second-generation miniaturized, voice-activated speaker for your home.
-It replaces the Google Home Mini in Google’s lineup of Assistant-powered hardware.
+The Google Nest Mini is a second-generation miniaturized smart speaker for your home, replacing the Home Mini in Google’s lineup of Assistant-powered hardware.
 If you want to know whether or not this little speaker lives up to its big aspirations, we’ve got a tune for you.
 This is the Android Authority Google Nest Mini review.

 What you need to know about the Google Nest Mini

 Google is all about getting its voice-powered Google Assistant into as many places as possible.
 It’s already on every new Android phone, and is available to the iPhone and myriad other devices via apps and APIs.
 The original Google Home Mini was a fine assistant, but not the best speaker.
 Google knows that the vast majority of smart speaker users rely on them to play music, and competition has become fierce.
-A handful of audio gear companies have begun to sell their own Google Assistant-powered speakers — most of which trounce Google’s in terms of audio quality.
+A handful of audio gear companies have begun to sell their own Assistant-powered speakers — most of which trounce Google’s in terms of audio quality.

 Google set out to improve the music experience delivered by its mighty Mini, and made other refinements along the way.
 Did Google succeed?

-The Google Nest Mini is an updated and rebranded Google Home Mini.
-Google consolidated its smart home products under the Nest brand back in 2019.
+The Nest Mini is of course an updated and rebranded Home Mini.
+Google consolidated its smart home products under the Google Nest brand back in 2019.
 Thus, the Google Hub became the Nest Hub, Google Wifi became Nest Wifi, and so on.

 The Mini looks almost identical to its predecessor, but there are some distinct changes.

 Perhaps the biggest physical change is the charger.
-Where the original relied on a micro-USB cable for charging, Google switched to a proprietary pin-style DC plug for the Nest Mini.
+Whereas the original relied on a micro-USB cable for charging, Google switched to a proprietary pin-style DC plug for the Nest Mini.
 We wish Google had left the micro-USB intact or, better yet, switched to USB-C. USB-C has become the de facto charging port of the mobile world.